 All volunteer hours must be completed during 20 March to 20 August 2018.

-Cost per person is HK$250 to support the running costs of our charity and our mission to make volunteerism mainstream.
+Cost per person is HK$150 (Full-time students aged 25 or below)/ HK$250 (General Participants) to support the running costs of our charity and our mission to make volunteerism mainstream.

 Photo credit: East Touch, Oriental Sunday

 This experience has not started yet :) It will start on Jun 24, 2018

 What type of account would you like to create?×